-Grappling with climate change and the long-term challenges of being dependent on fossil fuels, the U.S. government took action towards a brighter future by investing in solar technology.
-As , it launched the the Investment Tax Credit (ITC), one of the key contributing factors to the solar boom.
+Grappling with climate change and the long-term challenges of being dependent on fossil fuels, the U.S. government took action towards a brighter future by investing in solar technology and launching the Investment Tax Credit (ITC), one of the key contributing factors to the solar boom.
+If you are considering installing a solar system for your residential or commercial property, the following information can help you find out if you qualify for additional tax savings under this program.

 The residential and commercial solar ITCs have helped annual solar installation grow by more than 1,600 percent since they were implemented in 2006, a compound annual growth rate of 76 percent.
 Until 2019, the tax credit will remain at 30 percent of the system cost.
 After that, things begin to change and the window for the highest savings starts to close.
 By 2022, the amount you can deduct is scheduled to fall to 10 percent for commercial and 0 percent for residential.